Amy-Vizard-Lovett/Data-Science-Portfolio/README.md

 - **Name:** Amy Vizard-Lovett
 - **Current Role:** Data Analyst
-- **Career Goal:** To become a qualified data scientist
+- **Career Goal:** My career goal is to become a qualified data scientist and lead a team.
-- **Experience:** Nearly 3 years in data analysis, specialising in end-to-end projects
+- **Experience:** With nearly 3 years of experience in data analytics at a large global company in the business enterprise sector, I have successfully completed projects across various departments, addressing diverse stakeholder needs and business objectives.
 - **Education:**
   - Level 4 Data Analytics Apprenticeship (Distinction)
   - Data Science Degree Apprenticeship (Year 2 of 3)